-- Edward Martinez, Ed.D. (chair), assistant dean of student services, Suffolk County Community College (contact)
+- Edward Martinez, Ed.D. (co-chair), assistant dean of student services, Suffolk County Community College

-- Elena Sandoval-Lucero, Ph.D., vice president of student affairs, Front Range Community College (contact)
+- Elena Sandoval-Lucero, Ph.D. (co-chair), vice president of student affairs, Front Range Community College

 - The CCD LTF gives me the opportunity to engage with other Latino community college leaders from across the nation to discuss the issues and challenges facing Latino students.
 As a LTF member, I enjoy collaborating with other NASPA members and finding ways to improve the student experience for all students of color - Tony Cruz, Ed.D.